Sakarihon/my-app/README.md

+#Routing assignment

+Open [link text here](https://users.metropolia.fi/~sakariho/wsk-routing/) to view it in the browser.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.